KSAT Medal giveaway with GMSA!

 🎟️ Cost: FREE to the first 200 people in line

 Arrive early, grab your place in line, and get ready to shout “¡Viva Fiesta!” as you snag this year’s KSAT medal.
-Once they’re gone, they’re gone - so dust off your flower crowns, throw on your brightest Fiesta gear, and meet the GMSA team at Next Level Urgent Care - Brooks City Base for Fiesta vibes and KSAT fun!
+Once they’re gone, they’re gone - so dust off your flower crowns, throw on your brightest Fiesta gear, and meet the GMSA team at Next Level Urgent Care - Olmos Park for Fiesta vibes and KSAT fun!

 Marty is the KSAT Insider Events Director for KSAT 12.